IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 * Choose the deployment space you created previously by clicking on the name of the space.

-* In your space overview, select the model name that you built previously and click the 3 dots under `Actions`, and choose `Deploy`:
+* In your space overview, select the model name that you want to create a deployment for just built in the notebook and click the 3 dots under `Actions`, and choose `Deploy`:

+> Note: There may be more than one model listed in them 'Models' section.
+This can happen if you have run the Jupyter notebook more than once or if you have run through both the Jupyter notebook and AutoAI modules to create models.
+Although you could select any of the models you see listed in the page, the recommendation is to start with whicever model is available that is using a `spark-mllib_2.3` runtime.

 ![Actions Deploy model](../.gitbook/assets/images/wml/ActionsDeployModel.png)

-* On the 'Configure and deploy' screen, choose `Batch` for the *Deployment Type*, give the Deployment a name and optional description and click `Create`:
+* On the 'Configure and deploy' screen, choose `Batch` for the *Deployment Type*, give the Deployment a name and optional description.
+The default values for environment definitions, hardware definition and nodes can be left (in scenarios with large or frequent batch jobs, you may choose to scale these values up).
+Click `Create`:

 ![Batch Deployment Create](../.gitbook/assets/images/wml/create_batch_deployment.png)

-* Once the status shows as *Deployed* , you will be able to click on the deployment name to begin testing:
+* Once the status shows as *Deployed* , you will be able to start submitting jobs to the deployment.

 ![Status Deployed](../.gitbook/assets/images/wml/batch_dep_status.png)